Curry Mango

 Notes

 Buy full, half ripe mangoes (or closer to green but not too green and young).
-Cut off the top stem, place on a steady cutting board and chop the mango in half using a cleaver.
+Cut off the top stem, place it on a steady cutting board, and chop the mango in half using a cleaver.
 Remove the seeds and film from the core.
 Then cut each half into vertical strips, depending on the width you like.
-Rinse off mango and place in a pot along with sugar and slat to remove some of the sourness.
+Rinse off the mango and place it in a pot along with sugar and salt to remove some of the sourness.

 In this video, Aunty Jang shares all her secrets to making the best curry mango.